bytebase/bytebase.com/content/docs/tutorials/github-ci.md

     ...
 ```

-Go to Bytebase and view the created issue, which consists of two tasks due to the presence of two `**.up.sql` files in the PR.
+Go to Bytebase and view the created issue, which consists of two tasks corresponding to the presence of two `**.up.sql` files in the PR.

 ![bb-issue-user-post](/content/docs/tutorials/github-ci/bb-issue-user-post.webp)

-You may notice there is an approval flow attached, that's because we set up a default custom approval flow for DDL.
+You may notice there is an approval flow attached, that's because we set up a default [custom approval flow for DDL](/docs/administration/custom-approval/).

 ![bb-custom-approval](/content/docs/tutorials/github-ci/bb-custom-approval.webp)